SHEILA ADAMS, PHSH. MARH.

 I use your personal information to analyse the conditions for which you have consulted me and to prescribe remedies and other therapies.

-I will communicate with you by email, other digital methods, by telephone and post.
+I will communicate with you by email, other digital methods, by telephone and post depending on your preference.

 With whom do I share your personal information?